Elevance Health: Blue Cross of California

 In 2003, WellPoint acquired Golden West Dental and Vision of Camarillo, California, and Cobalt, including Blue Cross and Blue Shield United of Wisconsin.

 In November 2004, Wellpoint, Inc. was formed by the merger of Anthem Insurance Company and WellPoint Health Networks Inc. The merger was structured as Anthem acquiring WellPoint Health Networks and renaming itself WellPoint, Inc. WellPoint continued to use 'Anthem' as the brand name under which it operated.
 It sold its Blue Cross and Blue Shield products in 11 states.

-In 2005, WellPoint acquired Alexandria, Va.–based Lumenos, a provider of consumer-driven health care, for $185 million.
+In 2005, WellPoint acquired Alexandria, Virginia–based Lumenos, a provider of consumer-driven health care, for $185 million.
 Lumenos was the pioneer and market leader in consumer-driven health plans.
 In December, WellPoint acquired WellChoice, a New York City-based Blue Cross Blue Shield provider, for approximately $6.5 billion, making New York the 14th state in which WellPoint is a Blue Cross Blue Shield licensee.

 In 2007, WellPoint acquired Chicago-based American Imaging Management, a radiology benefit management company that creates software to help physicians choose cost-effective locations for their patients to receive medical imaging tests.
-WellPoint also acquired Chicago based American Imaging Management (AIM), the leading radiology benefit management company.
+WellPoint also acquired Chicago-based American Imaging Management (AIM), the leading radiology benefit management company.

 In January 2008, Leslie Margolin became the president of California operations.
 She resigned in July 2010.

 In 2008, WellPoint acquired Resolution Health, a firm that analyzes patient history for potential medical problems such as adverse drug interactions.

 In 2009, WellPoint acquired DeCare Dental, a dental insurance firm.

 In 2011, WellPoint acquired CareMore, a Cerritos, California-based provider of insurance and care centers for elderly patients.

 In 2012, WellPoint acquired Amerigroup for $4.9 billion, anticipating significant growth due to Medicaid expansion under the Patient Protection and Affordable Care Act.

 In August 2012, CEO Angela Braly resigned due to pressure from investors.

 On August 13, 2014, WellPoint announced it intended to change its name to Anthem, Inc., effective in December.